BarsaKujur/kisanShakti/Frontend/README.md

 SOLUTION:-

-"We’re building KrishiMitra—a unified, AI-powered agricultural platform that transforms farming from guesswork to precision, and isolation to empowerment."
+"We’re building KishanSakhi—a unified, AI-powered agricultural platform that transforms farming from guesswork to precision, and isolation to empowerment."
 "It’s not just a website.
 It’s a digital ally for every farmer—whether they own 2 acres or 20, whether they’re online or offline."

 Key Features: